smartcloudsol/gatey/readme.txt

 We maintain a fork of the AWS Amplify Authenticator (with Edit Account, Setup TOTP, etc.) and any additional paid-only screens and services in a private repository.
 Those files are not part of this public source.

 == Changelog ==

+= 1.10.1 =
+* Minor refinements and fixes in the WPSuite.io / Connect your Site admin menu
+* Small internal improvements

 = 1.10.0 =
 * Refactored the admin codebase behind the WPSuite.io / Connect your Site menu